bclins/bclins.github.io/spring25/cs461/notes.md

 There are many other models of computing that can be proven to be **Turing complete**, that is, they can compute the same functions as Turing machines.
 But it is believed that there is no [effective method](https://en.wikipedia.org/wiki/Effective_method) of computation that can solve problems that Turing machines cannot solve.

-We finished by discussing Hilbert's 10th problem: Is there an algorithm to determine whether a multivariable polynomial with integer coefficients has an integer root?
+We finished by discussing Hilbert's 10th problem: Is there an algorithm to determine whether or not a multivariable polynomial with integer coefficients has an integer root?
 We looked at some example polynomials like

 $$p(x,y) = 3x^2 - 2xy + y^2 - 2$$
 and
 $$q(x,y) = x^2 + y^2 + 1.$$